ansible-tmm/mcp-demo/cursor-mcp-setup/README.md

 | Security & Compliance | `/security_compliance/mcp` | Credentials, audit logs |
 | Platform Configuration | `/platform_configuration/mcp` | Settings, configuration |

-All endpoints are served by the same MCP server on your AAP instance (typically on port `:8448`).
+All endpoints are served by the same MCP server on your AAP instance.
+For containerized (RHEL) deployments, this is typically on port `:8448`.
+For OpenShift deployments, endpoints are accessed through the OpenShift Route (no port required).

 ## Troubleshooting